KsoniaK/SportSee-Front/README.md

 - The `yarn start` command will allow you to run the React project.

 C/ Back
-- GFork the repository git : https://github.com/KsoniaK/SportSee-Back.git
+- Fork the repository git : https://github.com/KsoniaK/SportSee-Back.git
 - The `yarn dev` command will allow you to run the micro API.

 ## 3. Endpoints